bevyengine/bevy-website/content/learn/book/storing-data/relations.md

 ```

 {% callout(type="warn") %}
+**Caution**

-**Caution**: In this shorter syntax, the parentheses around each child entity can trip you up
+In this shorter syntax, the parentheses around each child entity can trip you up if you are not careful.
-if you are not careful.
-The expression `(Wheel, Color::Black)` adds a single child entity with two
+The expression `(Wheel, Color::Black)` adds a single child entity with two components.
-components; but if you wrote `Wheel, Color::Black`, without the parentheses, that would add two
-separate entities, each with just one component.
+If you instead wrote `Wheel, Color::Black` (without the parentheses) that would add two separate entities, each with just one component.

-There are also some advanced scenarios where using `children!` may not be appropriate, as the longer
-`Children::spawn()` syntax gives you greater flexibility.
+There are also some advanced scenarios where using `children!` may not be appropriate, as the longer `Children::spawn()` syntax gives you greater flexibility.
 {% end %}

 [`children!`]: https://docs.rs/bevy/latest/bevy/ecs/macro.children.html